A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Capacity to Detect Misspecification

-\paragraph{Density error plots for network size and dataset effects} Figure~\ref{fig:dataset-density-demo} provides density effects plots for \Model{1}, \Model{1n}, and \Model{0}.
-We see in Panel~\subref{fig:dataset-density-demo-2} (\Model{1n}) that removing the network size effects does not significantly affect density predictions, as the other 25 parameters adjust to compensate, but we can observe a fairly consistent trend in density errors as a function of network size: for very small and large networks, the densities are underpredicted, but for mid-sized networks, they are overpredicted.
-(This pattern is not found in \Model{1}'s Panel~\subref{fig:dataset-density-demo-1}.) \Model{0} (Panel~\subref{fig:dataset-density-demo-3}), as expected, shows large density prediction errors, since it does not attempt to account for household composition.
+\paragraph{Density error plots for network size and dataset effects} Lastly, we describe an approach for assessing practical significance of lack of fit in predicting density of contacts by contrasting the predicted and the observed/imputed densities for each combination of household size and data subset.
+Figure~\ref{fig:dataset-density-demo} provides these plots for \Model{1}, \Model{\Mnns}, and \Model{\Mmin}.
+Generally, households in $H$ and in $\Ewc$ tend to have similar densities for a given size, and both \Model{1} and \Model{\Mnns} (Panels~\subref{fig:dataset-density-demo-1} and~\subref{fig:dataset-density-demo-2}) capture this.
+We see in Panel~\subref{fig:dataset-density-demo-2} (\Model{\Mnns}) that removing the network size effects does not significantly affect density predictions, as the other 29 parameters adjust to compensate, but we can observe a fairly consistent trend in density errors as a function of network size: for very small and large networks, the densities are underpredicted, but for mid-sized networks, they are overpredicted.
+(This pattern is not found in \Model{1}'s Panel~\subref{fig:dataset-density-demo-1}.) \Model{\Mmin} (Panel~\subref{fig:dataset-density-demo-3}), as expected, shows large density prediction errors, since it does not attempt to account for household composition.

-\paragraph{Pearson residual standard deviation for unaccounted-for heterogeneity} Lastly, we consider the proposed diagnostic for unexplained heterogeneity: that Pearson residual variances exceed 1.
-Residual standard deviations are given in Table~\ref{tab:overdispersion-demo} for \Model{1} and the three reduced models.
-Interestingly, all the dyad-dependent models---even \Model{0}---have residual standard deviations less than 1.
-This is likely because both the 2-star and the triangle statistic create positive dependence among relations in the network, absorbing the variation along the lines of \citet{Bu17b}.
-For small networks in particular, it might not be possible to distinguish anything but the most severe network-level heterogeneity from more local heterogeneity.
-On the other hand, \Model{1i}, despite having as many parameters as \Model{1n} and almost thrice as many as \Model{0}, lacks dyad-dependent effects and cannot absorb this variation.
-Accordingly, its Pearson residual standard deviations exceed 1 for edges and 2-stars.